kentontroy/diary_sys_admin_work/README.md

 #### FreeIPA DNS examples
 ```
 Newer versions of Cloudera can deploy virtual clusters for ML and Data Engineering on Kubernetes and OpenShift.
-If a customer's security standards allow it, it's easier to use wildcard naming in DNS to support the dynamic
+If a customer's security standards allow it, the use of wildcard naming in DNS eases name resolution of dynamic
 virtual hostnames that arise.
 For the examples below, assume a domain name of cloudera-lab.com.

 You will encounter a dynamically created name such as console-cdp.apps.cloudera-lab.com representing the virtual